ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Ready:
 : A UDP Connection is ready once the system has reserved a local port and has a path to send to the Remote Endpoint.

-InitiateError:
+EstablishmentError:
 : UDP Connections can only generate errors on initiation due to port conflicts on the local system.

 ConnectionError:
-: Once in use, UDP throws "soft errors" (ERROR.UDP(-Lite)) upon receiving ICMP notifications indicating failures in the network.
-Additional information can also be provided when this is available to the system (e.g. ICMP error code and quoted packet header).
+: UDP Connections can only generate connection errors in response to `Abort` calls.
+(Once in use, UDP Connections can also generate `SoftError` Events (ERROR.UDP(-Lite)) upon receiving ICMP notifications indicating failures in the network.)

 Listen:
 : LISTEN.UDP.
 Calling `Listen` for UDP binds a local port and prepares it to receive inbound UDP datagrams from peers.